expo/expo/docs/versions/unversioned/guides/expokit.md

 ### Android

 Many libraries in the React Native ecosystem include instructions to run `react-native link`.
 These are supported with ExpoKit for Android.

+## Upgrading ExpoKit

+ExpoKit's release cycle follows the Expo SDK release cycle.
+When a new version of the Expo SDK comes out, the release notes include upgrade instructions for the normal, JS-only part of your project.
+Additionally, you'll need to update the native ExpoKit code.

+> **Note:** Please make sure you've already updated your JS dependencies before proceeding with the following instructions.
+Additionally, there may be version-specific breaking changes not covered here.

+### iOS

+- Open up `ios/Podfile` in your project, and update the `ExpoKit` tag to point at the [release](https://github.com/expo/expo/releases) corresponding to your SDK version.
+Re-run `pod install`.
+- Open `ios/your-project/Supporting/EXSDKVersions.plist` in your project and change all the values to the new SDK version.